json-schema-org/community/docs/openjsf/application.md

 > What is the potential long term impact and adoption?

 We are at a critical juncture of JSON Schema evolution.
-The extension mechanism, JSON Schema Vocabularies, allows for the standardised extension of JSON Schema to cater for non-validation use cases.
+The extension mechanism, JSON Schema Vocabularies, allows for the standardised extension of JSON Schema to cater to non-validation use cases.

 Use cases such as code generation, form generation, database generation (and validation), have evolved, but are non-standard.
 We're already working with existing open source projects and major organisations to facilitate standardising these use cases.